 Each show at CAC Brétigny is a chance to add signs to LARA and complete its Unicode characters.
 Introduced in 1991, standard Unicode is the official worldwide system for coding typography, assigning to each character a name and an identifying number.
 Including initially two smileys [☺️ U+263A, ☹ U+2639] in 1993, the latest Unicode update in 2016 brings the number of different facial expressions to over 80.

-For the last off-site show of 2016-2017, “Le Final,” a collection of punctuation marks has been directly constituted within the places where the events are taking place.
+For the last part of the 2016-2017's programme,“Le Final”, a collection of punctuation marks has been directly constituted within the places where the events are taking place.